Makepad-fr/visulog/README.md

 Features to implement in next releases

 - [ ] Get commit history from a Github remote repository without cloning the entire repository
+- [ ] Get commits from a remote repository with ssh without cloning
+- [ ] Get commits from a remote repository with http without cloning

 ### Medium priority (P2)
 Features will be released once all P1 features are implemented